rocherbpb/Barcoding/index.md

 ### Phylogenetic relationships
 Two methods of phylogenetic reconstruction are typically used: Maximum Likelihood (ML) and Bayesian methods.
 #### Maximum likelihood analysis
-The ML method can be implemented in [IQ-Tree](http://www.iqtree.org/).
+The ML method can be implemented in [IQ-Tree](https://academic.oup.com/mbe/article/37/5/1530/5721363) (available [here](http://www.iqtree.org/)).
 Optimum models and partitions for the sequence alignment can also be found using IQ-Tree.

 Potential ways to partition the COI barcode sequence alignment are leave it unpartitioned or partition by codon position.
 Finding an optimal model for the unpartitioned alignment can be implemented with the following commands: